2.5.2. Run Remotely on DesignSafe

 4. Upload the CreateLauncherTasks script and a Jupyter notebook with commands for setting up the job on Tapis.
 You can use this example Jupyter Notebook (run_rWHALE.ipynb) as a template.

-On DesignSafe, the files should appear on Data Depot as:
+On DesignSafe, the files should appear in the Data Depot as:

 ../../../../../_images/DS_data_depot.png

-This method uses Jupyter Notebook to run the job, accessing Tapis CLI in the backend.
+This method uses a Jupyter Notebook to run the job, accessing the Tapis CLI in the background.

 1. Click on the run_rWHALE.ipynb notebook, then click Open in Jupyter.
-You will be taken to a new page for editing the Jupyter Notebook.
+You will be redirected to a new page for editing the Jupyter Notebook.

 ../../../../../_images/DS_jupyter.png

 1. Specify settings for running the job on Frontera.
-Submit the job by running all cells in the Jupyter Notebook (Cell > Run All).
+Submit the job by executing all cells in the Jupyter Notebook (Cell > Run All).

 1. To view the status of the job, navigate to the Workspace on DesignSafe.
-The right bar will list all jobs that have been submitted in order of newest to oldest.
-Job outputs can be accessed by clicking on “More Info” on the job.
+The sidebar will list all jobs that have been submitted, from newest to oldest.
+Job outputs can be accessed by clicking on “More Info” for the job.

 ../../../../../_images/DS_workspace.png

-1. To access the job outputs, click on “More Info” on the job.
-It will navigate you to the job archive folder on Data Depot.
+1. To access the job outputs, click on “More Info” for the job.
+You will be directed to the job archive folder in the Data Depot.

-• “launcher.err” contains error messages produced from running the job.
+• “launcher.err” contains error messages produced during the job run.

 • “launcher.out” contains the log file.